 Here’s the thing though.
 There is often a lot you can do to legally change the country of origin of your products, but the key here is legally.
-The other key here is that the rules for figuring out the appropriate country of origin are incredibly complicated and best left to an experienced and qualified lawyer, especially in light of all that is going on between China and the United States these days.
+The other key here is that the rules for figuring out the appropriate country of origin are incredibly complicated and best left to an experienced and qualified international trade lawyer, especially in light of all that is going on between China and the United States these days.
 Even our China lawyers do not claim to be qualified on this score and, for instance, about all I tell my clients who ask for country of origin help is something like the following:

 About all I know is that putting together your electronics product in China and then shipping it to Vietnam for a plastic case to be put on it is not going to do the trick.
 Beyond this though, you are going to need to consult with our trade and customs lawyers because this is not something we can afford for you to get wrong.

 So yes, it may be possible for you to make minor (or major) changes in how you are having your products made so they can legally avoid the China tariffs, but please, please, please tread carefully hear and whatever you do, don’t just go along with what your China factory is telling you to do.
 It’s your company and your money and your freedom that’s at stake here and this is not something on which you should be messing around and taking advice from anyone whose job it is to do anything but look out for your interests.